shaojunL/heart-disease/README.md

 *  MaxHR had the highest accuracy as well as magnitude for its coefficient for Logistic Regression

 ## What did we learn from this project?
-* Handling imbalanced datasets with upsampling
+* Handling imbalanced datasets with resampling
 * Logistic Regression
 * Plotting Histogram with respect to Categorial Values
 * Collaborating through Github